lcnetdev/scriptshifter/doc/config.md

 Informational field containing notes, mostly aimed at maintainers.
 The application doesn't use this field.
 For information meant for the end  user, use the `description` field in the index file.

+#### `general.parents`

+Type: list

+A list of parents that the configuration inherits from.
+See "Inheritance" above.

 ### `roman_to_script`